-- In 1902, businessman J.P.
-Morgan merged the McCormickHarvesting Machine Co., Deering Harvester Co. and others to create International Harvester (IHC).
+- In 1902, the business tycoon J.P.
+Morgan merged the McCormick Harvesting Machine Co., Deering Harvester Co. and three other smaller businesses (Milwaukee; Plano; Warder, Bushnell, Glessner) to create the conglomerate International Harvester (IHC).
+Morgan's skill in doing such things was extraordinary.
 Other major American companies formed by Morgan include AT & T, U.S. Steel, and General Electric.

 - Between 1907 and 1916, IHC produced the Auto-Buggy for general use.
-It has a 2-cylinder air-cooled engine that produces twenty horsepower.
+It has a 2-cylinder, air-cooled engine that produces twenty horsepower.

 1917 International Motor Company Pick-Up Truck: